EdoardoGruppi/Deep_Understanding_of_AI_Based_Drug_Discovery/README.md

 - **Tensorflow** is an open source software library for high performance numerical computation.
 Its allows easy deployment of computation across a variety of platforms (CPUs, GPUs, TPUs). **Important**: Recently Keras has been completely wrapped within Tensorflow.

-- **Pathlib** offers a set of classes to handle filesystem paths.

-- **Shutil** provides a number of high-level operations on files and collections of files.
-In particular, functions are provided which support file copying and removal.

 - **Os** provides a portable way of using operating system dependent functionality.

 - **Matplotlib** is a comprehensive library for creating static, animated, and interactive visualizations in Python.

-- **Seaborn** is a data visualization library based on matplotlib that provides a high-level interface for drawing attractive and informative statistical graphics.

-- **Tqdm:** allows to display a smart progress meter to represent the status of a precise loop.

-- **Sys** provides functions to manipulate different parts of the Python runtime environment.

 ## Role of each file